ibm-cloud-docs/watsonx-code-assistant/cloud-setup-a.md

 1. A status window appears.
 After the space is created, click **Close**.

-   Your {{site.data.keyword.wca_short}} instance is automatically associated with your new deployment space.
+   Your instance is automatically associated with your new deployment space.

 1. Copy your Model ID